pkvidyarthi/Background-Remover/README.md

 **Unleash the power of Python with just five lines of code to effortlessly remove backgrounds from your images! 🖼️✂️** **Say goodbye to complex procedures—this snippet utilizing '𝗿𝗲𝗺𝗯𝗴' library simplifies background removal.**
-**Try it out and level up your image editing game! 🚀** Absolutely, here are the steps you can include in your GitHub README file to explain the provided code:
+**Try it out and level up your image editing game! 🚀**

 ---